IansiryaKatana/iskabookingportal/docs/architecture-spec.md

     - **Filtering**: By allocation type (Student, OTA, Keyworkers, Unallocated), studio grade, and academic year
     - **Date Navigation**: Previous/Next month buttons and "Today" button
     - **Occupied Dates**: Highlighted with student name and contract information
-    - **Click to View**: Click on occupied dates to navigate to application detail page
+    - **Click to View**: Click on occupied dates to open check-in/check-out dialog (or navigate to applications page if no booking)
+    - **Check-in/Check-out Management**:
+      - Set actual check-in and check-out dates regardless of contract dates
+      - Add check-in and check-out notes
+      - Calendar displays effective dates (actual if set, otherwise contract dates)
+      - Dialog to manage check-in/check-out for each booking
     - **Export**: CSV export with all booked studios and details
-    - **Mobile Responsive**: Horizontal scrolling calendar on mobile devices
+    - **Mobile Responsive**: Horizontal scrolling calendar on mobile devices with drag scrolling
     - Uses `get_booking_calendar_data` RPC function to fetch data with student email from `auth.users`
   - **Weekly Payment Report** (`/admin/weekly-payment-report`):
     - Generates payment summaries for selected week (start date + optional end date, defaults to 7 days)